-It is important you talk about what you would do if you had to leave home in a hurry, were stuck at home or couldn’t get home.
-You should also think about what you would do if you had no power, no water or no communication.
+It is important you talk about what you would do if you had to leave home in a hurry, were made to stay or stuck at home, or couldn’t get home.
+You should also think about what you would do if you had no power, no water, no communication or you were ill.

 Disasters can happen anytime and you could be anywhere!
 Think about if you were at home, at work or the kids were at school.

 Meet your neighbours.
 Talk to them about your plan and encourage them to make one too.
 Swap numbers and stay in touch.
 You never know when you will need your neighbours!

 If you, a member of your family, friend or neighbour has mobility issues, hearing or visual impairments or intellectual disabilities, it is important you take extra time to plan for how you will respond to an emergency.

 People who need assistance need to put in place a support network of people close to home or work who can provide support during an event.

 Making your home safer will reduce the risk of damage during an emergency as well as allow you to stay in your home.